About Sporting SI

 You can expect your total costs to range from about $600 to $1000 depending on the number of tournaments and other competition a team plays, as well as other factors.
-The total fee is comprised of two-parts - a club fee, typically $525 - $600 per year, and the remainder a team fee, paid directly to the team to fund team activities, and uniform expense,
+The total fee is comprised of two-parts - a club fee, typically $525 - $600 per year, and the remainder a team fee, paid directly to the team to fund team activities.

-We have two major fundraisers built into the Sporting SI fee structure.
-The first fundraiser is the Sporting SI Classic Tournament.
-The tournament defrays our players costs by approximately $200 each and is built into our fee structure.
-We count on all parents to support this fundraiser by working on the tournament committee and/or during the tournament as a volunteer.
-Families may opt out of tournament responsibilities by paying an additional $200 fee.
+We have two major fundraisers built into the Sporting SI fee structure, the Sporting Showcase Tournament and the Sporting SI Classic Tournament.
+These tournaments defrays our players costs by approximately $200 each and is built into our fee structure.
+We count on all parents to support these fundraisers by working on the tournament committee and/or during the tournaments as volunteers.

 Fees should not be a barrier to any child interested in travel soccer.
 We are able to provide some assistance (sponsorships, etc.) to players unable to meet the financial requirements listed above.
 Please let us know if we can help.
 Contact your age group administrator if assistance is required.

 We are most proud of our scholarship program.
 Sporting SI awards several $500 scholarships each year.
 The scholarship is based on the following criteria: